Paleoclim-CNRS/Paleoclim-CNRS.github.io/_documentation-model/FOAM.md

 ## Timestep issue

-Sometimes, the model crashed and an error like `point IJ out of bounds` shows up in the error files (`om3.out.4_8.0` or `pccm.out.0720000`, I can't remember).
+Sometimes, the model crashes and an error like `point IJ out of bounds` shows up in the error files (`om3.out.4_8.0` or `pccm.out.0720000`, I can't remember).
 It means that you're not respecting the CFL criteria.
 In short, your model particle traveled over a distance longer than a grid point during the model integration time (time step).

 In order to solve this issue, you can temporarily decrease the time step.
 In `atmos_params`, change the following:
 - `DTIME  =  1200.,` (instead of 1800);
 - `DIF4=1.E16,` (instead of 2.E16).

-Run the model for a few time steps and then revert to the standard values.
+Run the model for a few time steps and then revert back to the standard values.

 This workaround is useful in the presence of a sea-ice front located at the mid latitudes (which generates very strong temperature contrasts and winds/currents) or when simulating a very, very warm climate.